-Regular full-time, regular part-time, and limited benefit employees may be granted a Non-FMLA Leave if they do not currently meet the FMLA "Eligibility Requirements".
-Non-FMLA Leave may not exceed 12 weeks during a 12 month period, except potentially as a reasonable accommodation for an employee with a qualified disability under the parameters of the Americans with Disabilities Act (ADA) and its amendments.
+Regular full-time, regular part-time, temporary limited benefits employees may be granted a Non-FMLA Leave if they do not currently meet the FMLA "Eligibility Requirements" of having worked for the County for at least 12 months, and having worked for at least 1,250 hours over the previous 12 months, and working at a work site with at least 50 employees within 75 miles.
+Non-FMLA Leave many not exceed 12 weeks during a 12 month period, except potentially as a reasonable accommodation for an employee with a qualified disability under the parameters of the Americans with Disabilities Act (ADA) and its amendments.
 Potential accommodations will be determined in an interactive process between the employee and the organization.